mstoykov/k6build/examples/kubernetes/README.md

 ### Deploy service

 The [deployment/k6build.yaml](deployment/k6build.yaml) file contains the manifests for deploying as a service.
-It also creates a cache server to support the downloading of custom `k6` binaries.
+It also creates an object store server to support the downloading of custom `k6` binaries.

 Deploy these components with the following command:

 ```
 kubectl apply -f deployment/k6build.yaml
-pod/cachesrv created
+pod/storesrv created
-service/cachesrv created
+service/storesrv created
 pod/k6build created
 service/k6build created
 ```